openstenoproject/plover/windows/README.md

 To install the standard plugins, you can use:

-`pip3 install --user -e . -r requirements_plugins.txt`
+`python -m pip install --user -e . -r requirements_plugins.txt`

 ## Development helpers